andrewski04/SvelteKit-Template/README.md

 Restart VSCode to ensure extensions run.

-## Installing Node Dependencies

-Run `npm install` in project directory command to install Node dependencies.

-> **Hint:** Open integrated VSCode terminal using ctrl + `

 ## Running External Dependencies

 External dependencies such as PostgreSQL and pgAdmin will be ran in Docker containers to create a standard environment and remove the need for manual installation.

 These containers can be started by executing `docker compose up -d` in the project directory and will continue running in the background.
+You can open the VSCode.

+> **Hint:** Open integrated VSCode terminal using ctrl + `

 > **Note:** If Docker throws an error, ensure you restarted your computer and started Docker Desktop (should open automatically) after installation.

 To stop running services, run `docker-compose down` in project directory.

+## Prepare Environment

+Run `npm install` in project directory command to install Node dependencies.

+Copy `.env.example` and rename copy to `.env`.
+Change environmental variables as needed.

-## Start Dev Server:
+## Start Dev Server

 To start the SvelteKit dev server and run dependencies, enter the following command in the project directory.